tomsoderlund/twatbot/README.md

 **Planned:**

+* Check all @mentions on replied tweets and place them on userlist to avoid multi-post.
 * Use "enabled" flag on triggers/messages.
 * Personalize sent messages: real name, location, tools, words used.
 * When someone follows your Twitter account, send the a personalized direct message (DM).